 Suppose you find yourself tailgating in West Virginia.
 Chances are, you’ll be offered some venison and maybe even a little Moonshine—because nothing says West Virginia like game meat and a little spirit.

-Fans in Wisconsin don’t just tailgate—they turn the occasion into an all-day celebration.
-Unlike many schools across the country, the pregame festivities take place in backyards and on front lawns, which these friendly Midwesterners open to everyone.
-Hours before kickoff, grills are fired up, tents are pitched, and tables are loaded with food—with smoked bratwurstgrilled kielbasa, beer cheese dip, and cheddar cheese curds topping the list of favorite foods.
+Fans in Wisconsin don’t just tailgate; they turn it into an all-day celebration.
+Unlike many schools across the country, pregame festivities take place in front lawns and backyards, which friendly Midwesterners open to everyone.

 Frequently Asked Questions